Philip.

 Philip Beckwith drew a breath and sat up.

-He looked around, trying to gather his wits.
-Three bodies lay around him, each turned to ash and still smouldering.
+Three bodies lay around him, each turned to ash and still smoldering.

 He touched his forehead.

-He stood and spun on one foot.
+He stood, slowly, and found his legs willing.
 Soot everywhere.
 The road was scorched in a radius around where his body had lain, as if the entire area had been engulfed in flames.

 He had been the conduit.